Showing posts with label Inspiration. Show all posts

 But writing prompts are just that.
 A bump to get you started writing.
 Nothing more.

-So, what if, instead of using random prompts, you looked for paying markets and writing competitions and used them as prompts.
+So, what if, instead of using random prompts, you look for paying markets and writing competitions and use them as prompts.

 You don’t have to submit them, just use them as writing practice.
 There’s a lot of advantage of doing it this way.